Particular/docs.particular.net/samples/previews/azure-functions/service-bus/sample.md

 This sample shows how to host NServiceBus within an Azure Function, in this case, a function triggered by an incoming Service Bus message.
 This enables hosting message handlers in Azure Functions, gaining the abstraction of message handlers implemented using `IHandleMessages<T>` and also taking advantage of NServiceBus's extensible message processing pipeline.

-The sample demonstrates two approaches that achieve the same outcome:
+The sample demonstrates two configuration approaches that achieve the same outcome:
-1. Using `IFunctionHostBuilder` and Microsoft DI container approach
+1. Integrating with the `IFunctionHostBuilder`, including the host managed DI container.
-2. Static approach
+2. Configuring the endpoint inside the trigger class as a static field.

 When hosting NServiceBus within Azure Functions, each Function (as identified by the `[FunctionName]` attribute) hosts an NServiceBus endpoint that is capable of processing different message types.